mariusz-schimke/GiGraph/README.md

 (
     edge =>
     {
-        // set attributes (they affect all edges in the sequence) edge.Attributes.Color = Color.Red;
+        // set attributes (they affect all edges of this sequence) edge.Attributes.Color = Color.Red;
     },
     "Foo",